dariogarcia/coMedia/README.md

 ## Embedding actions

 As a working prototype, considering the many changes happening in the persisted data, an external procedure is provided, so that one can produce the LLM embeddings for all data.
 This is computed through the embed_main.py call, which processes the xml file and generates the embeddings and stores them in a pkl.

+In other words, you need to run 'python embed_main.py' after adding some comments to the system, so these are embedded by the LLM model and accessible through the search functionality.